GitCodings/Stack-BE2-Movies-Service-Starter/README.md

 - Our database schema has a `movie_person` table that has the list of `person` in a `movie` **NOTE** that this list does **NOT** contain the director, the director is only associated with a movie by the `director_id` column.
 Every movie is guaranteed to have a director **BUT** not every movie has `person` associated with them.
 - There are movies that do not have any rows for `movie_person` so attempting to `JOIN` the table will remove the movie from your results.
 Be sure to use `LEFT JOIN` to account for this.
 - For the endpoint [GET: Movie Search By Person Id](#movie-search-by-person-id) do not account for director values, search only for `persons` in `movie_person`.
 This should prevent the SQL Queries from becoming too complex.

+### Substring Search

+For queries marked as (Search by [substring](#substring-search)) make sure to have the value surrounded by '%' to allow for search by sub-string.
+Refer to this section in the activity: [Wildcard String Matching](https://github.com/klefstad-teaching/CS122B-A4-SQL/blob/main/README.md#wildcard-string-matching)

 ## Movie Search
 Returns a list of movies with basic information that match the given search parameters.